 Dry cat food adds high levels of both crude protein and fiber to your cat’s diet.
-While the calories in dry cat food can be higher than that of wet cat food, this isn’t necessarily a bad thing–It typically just means you’ll need to feed less of it compared to wet food.
+While the calories in dry cat food and carbohydrates in dry cat food can be higher than that of wet cat food, this isn’t necessarily a bad thing–It typically just means you’ll need to feed less of it compared to wet food.
 If you’re looking for a low-calorie dry food option, our Primitive Feline recipe for all life stages has only 395 kcal/cup.

 Does Dry Cat Food Go Stale?

 Dry cat food can go stale if you’re not storing it properly.
 Correctly storing any type of pet food is essential in making sure your pet is getting the tastiest, most nutritious meal possible.
 For dry cat food, it’s always recommended to keep the food in the bag, and then keep the bag in another container after you open it.
 This is for a few reasons, the first being it helps keep the food as fresh as possible due to the extra layers.
 The second reason is to have the packaging on hand.

 With any pet food, it’s always recommended to save the packaging in case you should have any questions about the food.
 Without the lot number on your packaging, manufacturers are unable to help solve any problems or answer any questions you may have.